 Tutoring at USM

 The tutoring service at The Learning Commons is a peer support service, meaning that all of our tutors are current USM students who have completed a nationally-accredited tutor training program.
-We have over 50 tutors who are able to provide assistance in numerous subject areas, including Math, Science, Accounting, Finance, and Economics.
+We have over 60 tutors who are able to provide assistance in numerous subject areas, including Math, Physics, Chemistry, Biology, Accounting, and Finance.

-USM students are allowed two appointments per week, per subject area.
-For example, a student can schedule two writing appointments as well as two math appointments.
+USM students can enjoy the benefits of two appointments per week per subject area.
+For example, a student can schedule two chemistry appointments as well as two math appointments.
 Appointments are available in Gorham, Portland, Lewiston-Auburn, and online.

 Writing Assistance at USM

 Writing works best when it’s a collaborative process.
-All of our Writing Assistants are current USM students who have been trained to help at any stage of the writing process, from generating ideas at the very beginning to polishing up a completed draft.
+All of our Writing Assistants are current USM students who have been trained to help at any stage of the writing process, from generating ideas at the very beginning to providing a reader’s perspective on the final draft.

 Similar to tutoring, Writing Assistance is available on all three campuses and online.

 USM students can use the self-service online calendar to easily view available appointments and schedule a time with a tutor (the Tutoring: Subject-based Assistance and Tutoring: Writing Assistance links can be found in the MyUSM Portal under the USM Quick Links tab).

 Any courses for which tutoring is offered are listed on the site, and updated each semester.